akauppi/GroundLevel-firebase-es/builds/README.md

 Note that pushing changes to `packages/app` should trigger deployment, even if the deployment harness (`packages/app-deploy-ops`) is unchanged.

+## Maintenance

+>Cloud Build does not automatically delete contents in this bucket.
+To delete objects you're no longer using for builds, you can either set up lifecycle configuration on the bucket or manually delete the objects.

+So each build you do (at least using the `gcloud builds submit` command) adds to a pile of sources.

+Pay it a visit some day.

 ## Sum it up

 Setting up the *culture* of CI/CD and a working *delivery pipeline* may be the most important things to do *early on*.
 It should not be hard, and hopefully this page and folder has made it easy for you.